sylphlab/SotiMediaOrganizer/docs/guide/getting-started.md

 - Dive deeper into the powerful [Organization Format String](./format-string.md) options.
 - Understand the nuances of the [Deduplication Strategy](./deduplication.md) and how to adjust its sensitivity.
-- Explore all available command-line options by running `smo --help` in your terminal.
+- Explore all available command-line options by running `media-curator --help` in your terminal.